imaustink/hookshare/README.md

 A relay service that is accessible on the public internet that receives WebHook events and forwards them to multiple recipients on private networks.

-This can be challenging because it is not possible to send multiple responses to one HTTP request.
-HookShare aims to solve this by being flexible and providing many options for how you want to handle the response to WebHooks.

 ![HookShare architecture](./architecture.svg)

+This is an interesting problem because it is impossible to send multiple responses to one HTTP request.
+HookShare aims to solve this by being flexible and providing several different options to handle this depending on the use cases.

 ## Getting started

-### Install

-Run `npm i -g hookshare`

 There is two major components to HookShare, a Relay and a Client.